Kirkcaldy Corporation Tramways

 Summary

 Uniforms were late arriving, so for the opening of the system in 1903, and for a short time afterwards, staff simply wore informal attire.
 The new uniforms were perhaps worth the wait, as photographs suggest that they were of high quality, with the sleeves of conductors' jackets even being embellished with braid, something usually reserved for inspectors on other systems, and even then far from ubiquitously so.
-The uniforms comprised single-breasted jackets with five unmarked buttons (see link), two breast pockets (with button closures) and upright collars; the latter carried an employee number on the bearer's left-hand side and individual system initials — 'K C T' — on the right-hand side.
+The uniforms comprised single-breasted jackets with five unmarked buttons (see link), two breast pockets (with button closures) and stand-up collars; the latter carried an employee number on the bearer's left-hand side and individual system initials — 'K C T' — on the right-hand side.
 It is currently unclear whether the badges were brass or nickel.
-Caps were military in style with a tensioned crown (top) and carried a standard, off-the-shelf, script-lettering grade badge, either Motorman or Conductor.
-The grade badges remained in use until the end of the system in 1931, though they were supplemented with a small, shield-shaped cap badge — probably a municipal device — shortly after the Great War; this was worn above the script-lettering grade badges.
+The tensioned-crown peaked caps bore off-the-shelf, script-lettering grade badges, either 'Motorman' or 'Conductor'.
+The grade badges remained in use until the demise of the tramway in 1931, and for a short time after the end of the Great War were often supplemented with regimental or other military badges, with which the individual had presumably been associated.

 Uniforms remained unchanged — stylistically — until the mid 1920s.
-After this, conductors continued to be issued with single-breasted jackets, but of a more modern cut with lapels and epaulettes (with button closures); motormen on the other hand were issued with double-breasted jackets with two rows of four buttons and lapels.
+After this, conductors continued to be issued with single-breasted jackets, but of a more modern cut with lapels and epaulettes (with button closures); motormen on the other hand were issued with double-breasted jackets with four pairs of buttons, and lapels.
 Neither style of jacket carried badges of any description.

 Tramcar crews were also issued with long, double-breasted greatcoats with high, fold-over collars — once again, completely devoid of insignia.

-In the early 1920s, inspectors were certainly wearing single-breasted jackets with black buttons (probably plain) and lapels that bore the grade — Inspector — in embroidered script lettering; it is likely that this style of jacket was worn from the outset, though confirmation must await the discovery of better photographic evidence from earlier eras.
-Caps were military in style with a tensioned crown and a hat band of a lighter colour (very like the nearby Wemyss system — see link), upon which the grade — Inspector — was embroidered in script lettering.
-The style of jacket was changed in the mid 1920s to a double-breasted design virtually identical to those issued to motormen, similarly without insignia.
-Inspectors were also issued with single-breasted overcoats which carried Inspector on both lapels in embroidered script lettering.
+In the early 1920s, inspectors were certainly wearing single-breasted jackets with black buttons (probably plain) and lapels, the collars bearing the grade — 'Inspector' — in embroidered script lettering; it is likely that this style of jacket was worn from the outset, though confirmation of this must await the discovery of photographic evidence from the earlier years of the system.
+The tensioned-crown peaked caps bore a hat band of a lighter colour (similar to those used on the nearby Wemyss system — see link), upon which the grade — 'Inspector' — was embroidered in script lettering.
+The style of jacket was changed in the mid 1920s to a double-breasted design virtually identical to those issued to motormen, and similarly without insignia.
+Inspectors were also provided with single-breasted overcoats which carried the grade, 'Inspector', on both collars in embroidered script lettering.

 As with many tramway systems, Kirkcaldy employed women during the Great War to cover for tramwaymen lost to the armed forces, initially as conductresses, but subsequently as motorwomen, as well as an inspectress (a Miss Brown).
-Female staff were issued with long double-breasted coats with two rows of five plain black buttons, two waist and two breast pockets, high fold-over collars and epaulettes; the entire coat was devoid of insignia.
-A photo has survived of a conductress without the long coat, revealing the jacket worn underneath to have been single-breasted with two waist pockets, lapels and epaulettes, the entire ensemble once again devoid of insignia.
-Caps were initially in a baggy cloth style but these were later replaced by issues identical to those worn by the men.
+Female staff were issued with long double-breasted coats with five pairs of plain black buttons, two waist and two breast pockets, high fold-over collars and epaulettes; the entire garment was devoid of insignia.
+A photograph has, however, survived of a conductress without the long coat, revealing the jacket worn underneath to have been single-breasted with two waist pockets, lapels and epaulettes, the entire ensemble once again devoid of insignia.
+Caps were initially in a baggy cloth style, sometimes called motor caps, but these were later replaced by issues identical to those worn by the men.
 Both caps carried standard, off-the-shelf, script-lettering grade badges.
-The lady inspector wore a uniform identical to the female tramcar crew, but with an embroidered Inspector badge on the cap rather than the standard metal issues.
+The lady inspector wore a uniform identical to female tramcar staff, but with an embroidered 'Inspector' badge on the cap, rather than the usual metal grade badge.

 For a detailed account of the tramway, see 'The Tramways of Kirkcaldy' by Alan W Brotchie (N B Traction; 1978).